First Hydro Company

 Beyond the effects of the Covid-19 pandemic the redevelopment project has met some insurmountable challenges, which have sadly forced us to cancel the refurbishment of the facilities.

 In particular there has been an acceleration of major engineering works at Dinorwig necessary to extend the operating life of the power station for the coming decades.
 The works will unfortunately mean that for the next several years it will not be possible to facilitate underground tours - which have traditionally been a cornerstone of EMVC’s offering.
-At this stage there are no plans in place to reopen a new visitor centre building after completion of the works.
+At this stage there are no plans in place to reopen a new visitor centre building.
+Tours of the Power Station are no longer available.

 For Electric Mountain enquiries, please contact communityhelp@electricmountain.co.uk